hoppscotch/hoppscotch/TRANSLATIONS.md

 5. Save & commit changes.
 6. Send a pull request.
 (You may send a pull request before all steps above are complete: e.g., you may want to ask for help with translations, or getting tests to pass.
 However your pull request will not be merged until all steps above are complete.)

 Completing an initial translation of the whole site is a fairly large task.
 One way to break that task up is to work with other translators through pull requests on your fork.
-You can also [add collaborators to your fork](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository) if you'd like to inivte other translators to commit directly to your fork and share responsibility for merging pull requests.
+You can also [add collaborators to your fork](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository) if you'd like to invite other translators to commit directly to your fork and share responsibility for merging pull requests.

 ## Updating a translation